matrix-org/matrix-spec-proposals/proposals/4125-federation-invite-via.md

 ## Unstable prefix

-While this MSC is not considered stable, implementations should use `/_matrix/federation/unstable/org.matrix.msc4125/invite` as the endpoint.
-The body stays as proposed.
+While this MSC is not considered stable, implementations should still use `/_matrix/federation/v2/invite` as the endpoint, but use `org.matrix.msc4125.via` instead of `via` in the body.

 ## Dependencies